jina-ai/finetuner/docs/components/tailor.md

      linear_34      [100]                  409700      True
    ```
    ````
-   One can observe the original last two linear layers are removed, and a new linear layer with 100-dimensional output is added at the end.
+   You can observe the original last two linear layers are removed, and a new linear layer with 100-dimensional output has been added at the end.
 Also, the weights of all layers except the last layers are frozen and not trainable.

 ## Tips

-- For Pytorch/Paddle models, having the correct `input_size` and `input_dtype` is fundamental to use `to_embedding_model` and `display`.
+- For PyTorch/Paddle models, having the correct `input_size` and `input_dtype` is fundamental to use `to_embedding_model` and `display`.
-- One can chop-off layers and concat new layer afterward.
-To get the accurate layer name, one can first use `display` to list all layers.
+- You can chop off layers and concat new layers afterward.
+To get the accurate layer name, you can first use `display` to list all layers.
 - Different frameworks may give different layer names.
-Often, Pytorch and Paddle layer names are consistent.
+Often, PyTorch and Paddle layer names are consistent.